 Pruning negative, toxic people from your garden of friends and family is essential, basic self-care, and never something you should feel bad about doing.

 My experiences with cutting out toxic people are a little more extreme than others, so I speak with a lot of experience.
-Not only have I removed toxic friendships from my life, but I've had to cut ties with nearly all of my family-including my own parents.
+Not only have I removed toxic friendships from my life, but I've had to cut ties with nearly all of my family.
 Losing them was one of the hardest things I've ever been through, but when I did finally break away for good, it was as if a light started shining on my life.
 I didn't feel bogged down by negativity and self-doubt any longer; I felt free, and able to move on with my life.
-Here's how I do it:
+Here's my process:

 Everyone has bad days, bad weeks, even bad months sometimes.
 We all go through bad times when we're feeling negative, and our negativity can bring others close to us down.
 So, how do you recognize a case of the grumps vs. toxicity?

 Take note of how often this person is negative to the point where it affects you.
-Do they just have bummer days every now and again, or is their negative effect on you a constant, consistent thing?
-Do you feel badly about yourself when you're around them?
+Do you end up feeling bad about yourself when you're around them?
 Do they negatively affect your self-image, or constantly disrespect your life choices?
 If the latter is true, it sounds like you have a toxic relationship with someone.

 Cutting people out of your life is always painful, even if it's for the best in the end.
 I don't think there's really any way around it.
 You have to be strong and brave to realize that you need to do what's best for you and preserve your well-being by removing toxic people from your life.

-Removing people that are detrimental to your well-being from your life is always hard, but you have to keep in mind why you're doing it and focus on the end goal of self-preservation and self-care.
+Removing people that are detrimental to your well-being is always hard, and you'll go through all the classic steps of grief, and mourn their loss, even though you know it's for the best.
+But you have to keep in mind why you're doing it, and focus on the end goal of self-preservation and self-care.
 Remember, too, that removing toxic people isn't selfish; you aren't a bad person for doing what you need to do to be healthy and happy.
 This isn't your fault.

-Losing my mother was probably the hardest thing I've been through, because the feelings of rejection, shame and self-blame stung like nothing I've felt before.
-Now that she's out of my life, however, I can finally live.
-Without her, I was able to discover who I am as a person and to pursue activities that make me happy.
-I met a man, fell in love, got married, adopted two beautiful fur-kids, all without her.
-I can say with utmost confidence that I wouldn't be nearly as happy as I am now if she were still in my life in any capacity.
-As soon as I cut ties with her, I started feeling better; like someone had opened a window and let the light and fresh air in.
-I started to slowly gain the self-confidence she'd tried to snuff out of me, and I became whole within myself.
+Cutting my own mother out of my life was probably the hardest thing I've been through, because the feelings of rejection, shame and self-blame stung like nothing I've felt before.
+Now that she's out of my life, however, I can finally live — I was able to discover who I am as a person and to pursue activities that make me happy.
+I met a man, fell in love, got married, adopted two beautiful fur-kids, all without her in my life.
+I can say with utmost confidence that I wouldn't be nearly as happy as I am now if she were still in my life.